spt41bk/Wikipedia-Multilingual-Parallel-Corpus/README.md

 # Citation
 The corpus is introduced in this paper:

-Multi-Wiki: A Multilingual Parallel Corpus for Southeast AsianLanguages
+"Multi-Wiki: A Multilingual Parallel Corpus for Southeast AsianLanguages"